LorenzoTa/Tartaglia-s-triangle/README.md

  * And the colorize/clear buttons

-* Other properties of the triangle *
+ Other properties of the triangle

--The triangle is symmetrical.
+*The triangle is symmetrical.
--Some of the numbers in Tartaglia's triangle correlate to numbers in Lozanic''s triangle -The only number that appears once is 2.
+*Some of the numbers in Tartaglia's triangle correlate to numbers in Lozanic''s triangle *The only number that appears once is 2.
--All entries in row n are odd if and only if the binary representation of n consists of 1s.
+*All entries in row n are odd if and only if the binary representation of n consists of 1s.
--If p is a prime, then every internal entry in row p ^ n (with n as any positive integer) is divisible by p.
+*If p is a prime, then every internal entry in row p ^ n (with n as any positive integer) is divisible by p.

-* Further readings and credits *
+ Further readings and credits

 This software is written in Perl and would not be possible without the aid of the community of www.perlmonks.org (just plagiarized some bit from crazyinsomniac, Anonymous, helped by ambrus and wjw and many others).